UK Charges and Fees You Might Not Expect When Travelling by Van

 • Require payment until early morning

-• Enforce via ANPR rather than tickets
+• Enforce via ANPR rather than physical tickets

 Service Points, Water and Waste